CodySchrank/MTT/README.md

 </Project>
 ```

-## Converts
+## Types
-It correctly converts the following C# types:
+It correctly converts the following C# types to the equivalent typescript:

 * byte
 * sbyte